What's Inside

 Learn how compliance as code streamlines audits and strengthens security by automating code checks and integrating with CI/CD workflows while keeping up with industry updates.

-At face value, this approach amounts to having tools check your code to ensure that it complies with the standards necessary for security and data privacy certifications.
-This alone is an incredibly useful practice to assist with security and compliance, but expanding the concept and implementation can achieve even deeper benefits for your organization.
+At face value, this approach amounts to having tools check your code to ensure that it complies with security, compliance, and privacy standards.
+This alone is an incredibly useful practice for assisting with security and compliance, but expanding the concept and implementation can achieve even deeper benefits for your organization.

 Using the same channels that DevOps has brought to automating the deployment of infrastructure and code, it is possible to ensure that security and compliance are built into the software development lifecycle (SDLC).
 Embedding compliance as code into your SDLC with technologies that assess your infrastructure resources and configurations can highlight areas of concern and create a security-first mentality within your development teams.